Rebalance the indexer cluster

 Rebalance indexer cluster primary bucket copies

-When you start or restart a master or peer node, the master rebalances the set of primary bucket copies across the peers in an attempt to spread the primary copies as equitably as possible.
+When you start or restart a manager or peer node, the manager rebalances the set of primary bucket copies across the peers in an attempt to spread the primary copies as equitably as possible.
 Ideally, if you have four peers and 300 buckets, each peer would hold 75 primary copies.
 The purpose of primary rebalancing is to even the search load across the set of peers.

 How primary rebalancing works

-Primary rebalancing occurs automatically whenever a peer or master node joins or rejoins the cluster.
+Primary rebalancing occurs automatically whenever a peer or manager node joins or rejoins the cluster.
 In the case of a rolling restart, rebalancing occurs once, at the end of the process.

 Even though primary rebalancing occurs when a new peer joins the cluster, that peer won't participate in the rebalancing, because it does not yet have any bucket copies.
 The rebalancing takes place among any existing peers that have searchable bucket copies.